nkevin90/nkevin90/README.md

  <h2 align = 'left' >About me:</h2>
  <p> Astute Data Scientist
 with data-driven and technology-focused approach.
-Communicates clearly with stakeholders and builds consensus around well-founded models.
+I Communicate clearly with stakeholders and build consensus around well-founded models.
 Talks about #ai4good, #datascience, #machinelearning, #pythonautomation, and #businessanalytics</p>

 * 📍 Nairobi, Kenya is where I'm located.